-Areas of the testicle which feel very hard or tender may be due to a growth (tumor) which can sometimes be a cancer.
-When found these should be checked promptly by an urologist.
+Areas of the testicle which feel very hard or tender may be due to a growth (tumour) which can sometimes be a cancer.
+When found these should be checked promptly by a urologist.
 Most testicular cancers are curable when discovered early.
 Boys with an undescended testis (UDT) have an increased risk of testicular cancer.
-Also both testicles are at increased risk of cancer even if the child had unilateral UDT.
+Also, both testicles are at increased risk of cancer even if the child had unilateral UDT.
 The risk of cancer is greatest after puberty.
 This is when routine exams should begin.
-Pain in the testicle may be due to injury, infection or tumor, but the most immediate worry is torsion.
+Pain in the testicle may be due to injury, infection or tumour, but the most immediate worry is torsion.
 This is twisting of the testicle, which causes acute pain and swelling.
-If the twist is complete and unreleased, the testicle’s blood supply will be blocked and the testicle will die.
+If the twist is complete and unreleased, the testicle’s blood supply will be blocked, and the testicle will die.
 In some cases, the twisting is intermittent.
-All cases of acute testicular pain should be consulted to an urologist,
+All cases of acute testicular pain should be consulted to a urologist.

 - TIMED VOIDING PROGRAM

 Many children with wetting or infections are infrequent voicers, but they can be hard to recognize.
 After toilet training, parents don’t usually know when a child urinates and the intervals between urination may become surprisingly excessive.
 This is particularly true if a child has had urinary accidents or infections with burning.
 As a result, they may deliberately hold back on urinating.
 The result is stagnation (resulting in bacterial overgrowth) or spillage from an overfilled bladder.